s-brekke/R-Coding-Interface/README.md

 cases, provided that hard-coded references to ECLI numbers (ID codes used for CJEU case law) are changed.

 ## Getting started
 Four tables need to be updated before you start coding, all of which are located in the **systemdata** folder.
-These are:
+These tables are dependant on being stored in a csv format identical to the one they are presented in by default.

+If you are in doubt or editing from excel, save your edited table as a .xlsx file rather than .csv, and make sure the *readxl* package is installed in R. The script will automatically identify the excel tables and work with these instead.

+By default, excel format is used for the *variable_list*, due to its complex nature of containing free text.

 #### users.csv
 This contains a list of users of the interface.
 If only one user is needed, provide only one user in the table.